oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 ### Jakarta Security 3.0

-The exciting thing about Jakarta 10 (from a security perspective) is that it includes a new OIDC implementation in the Security 3.0 specification.
+The exciting thing about Jakarta EE 10 (from a security perspective) is that it includes a new OIDC implementation in the Security 3.0 specification.
 OpenID Connect is an authentication protocol.
 This protocol is implemented by many third-party vendors, such as Auth0 and Okta, making it relatively easy to add secure login to an application.
 Jakarta EE 10 Security 3.0 provides an annotation-based configuration to add OIDC authentication to servlets.

 You can check out [the docs for Jakarta EE 10 Security 3.0 OIDC here](https://jakarta.ee/specifications/security/3.0/jakarta-security-spec-3.0.html#openid-connect-annotation).